4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

+* use only configuration passed from a script
 * use only command-line configuration
-* use only configuration passed from a script
+* use configuration from .buster.json in combination with command-line configuration.
-* use command-line configuration in combination with either .buster.json or with package.json
+* use configuration from package.json in combination with command-line configuration.

 ## Example Project Configuration